dylanmasschelein/dylanmasschelein/README.md

 Hi there 👋 I'm Dylan
 ❤️‍ Full Stack Web Developer ❤️‍

-🌱 Actively learning Ruby on Rails, Unit Testing,
+🌱 Actively learning Ruby on Rails, Unit Testing
 📖 Interested in Angular, Java, Deno
-🏗️ Currently building a music guessing app - thanks to my parents for the inspiration! - React Native, TypeScript, Spotify ✈️ Personal business website
+🏗️ Currently building a music guessing app - thanks to my parents for the inspiration! - React Native, TypeScript, Spotify
+✈️ Personal business website
 👯 Happy to collaborate on anything and everything!!
 Reach out anytime!
 ⚡ Fun fact: I lived abroad for 3+ years - Favorite traveled country: Vietnam!
 📜 I've also been a Farmer, Account Manager, Mechanical Technician and a Construction Foreman!